What a lay-off is

 If your employer has given counter notice but then withdrawn it, you must give your notice within three weeks of the withdrawal.

-If your employer has given a counter notice and does not withdraw it you could take your claim to an Industrial Tribunal.
+If your employer has given a counter notice and doesn't withdraw it you could take your claim to an Industrial Tribunal.
 After you receive notification of the Industrial Tribunal's decision you have three weeks to resign.
 This means that you don't have to give up your job until you know the Industrial Tribunal's decision.

 If your employer appeals the Industrial Tribunal's decision you still only have the three weeks to resign.
 So, if your employer wins their appeal you could be jobless and without redundancy compensation.